-The Australian Cattle National Breed Club, in addition to the two tests described above for the Shepherd, suggest that he is tested for the following:
+The Australian Cattle National Breed Club, in addition to the two tests described above for the Shepherd, suggests he is tested for the following:

-Primary Lens Luxation – this is a specific eye issue that affects the fibres which support the lens in the eye, and the degeneration can cause pain and blindness.
+Primary Lens Luxation – this is a specific eye issue that affects the fibers which support the lens in the eye, and the degeneration can cause pain and blindness.

-Brainstem Auditory Evoked Response Test – this is also known as the BAER test, and this is to ensure that he has a normal level of hearing in both ears.
-It is believed that this health issue is heightened in Cattle dogs, simply because of the merle coloring.
+Brainstem Auditory Evoked Response Test – this is also known as the BAER test, and this is to ensure he has a normal level of hearing in both ears.
+It is believed that this health issue is heightened in Cattle dogs simply because of the merle coloring.

-There are further health issues that both the Australian Shepherd and the Cattle dog are prone to, and so it is advised that breeders subject their dogs to these additional tests.
-Most reputable breeders will, but for more information check out the links above.
+There are further health issues both the Australian Shepherd and the Cattle dog are prone to, so it is advised that breeders subject their dogs to these additional tests.
+Most reputable breeders will, but for more information, check out the links above.

-The Australian Shepherd and the Australian Cattle dog are generally healthy dogs who both enjoy a long lifespan, and despite the Cattle dog being predisposed to more health issues than the Shepherd, on average, he enjoys one year longer than the Shepherd.
+The Australian Shepherd and the Australian Cattle dog are generally healthy dogs who both enjoy a long lifespan.
+Despite the Cattle dog being predisposed to more health issues than the Shepherd, on average, he enjoys one year longer than the Shepherd.

 Every other grooming aspect is the same as any average dog, such as monthly nail trimming, bathing once every 2 months, and cleaning ears regularly to prevent the buildup of wax.

-However, with both the Australian Shepherd and the Cattle dog, you should take extra care when checking their eyes, simply because they both suffer with a vast array of eye issues.
-Be sure to check for any abnormalities or changes in their eyes, and see the Veterinarian if you are unsure of anything.
+However, with both the Australian Shepherd and the Cattle dog, you should take extra care when checking their eyes, simply because they both suffer from a vast array of eye issues.
+Be sure to check for any abnormalities or changes in their eyes, and see the veterinarian if you are unsure of anything.

 If you are still undecided between these two Australian beauties, then you are in luck!
-These two pups have been crossed and the result is the beautiful hybrid ‘Texas Heeler’.
-This guy brings the best of both breeds into one bundle of fun, and similarly to his parents, whilst he was originally used for herding livestock, he is increasingly favored as a favorite family member.
+These two pups have been crossed, and the result is the beautiful hybrid ‘Texas Heeler.’
+This guy brings the best of both breeds into one bundle of fun, and similarly to his parents, while he was originally used for herding livestock, he is increasingly favored as a favorite family member.

-Both the Australian Shepherd and the Australian Cattle dog make for great family pets if you can train and socialize them accordingly.
-They are sweet, gentle, but also fun and energetic.
-There are differences between the two which may mean that one breed is more suited to you than the other, but as long as you can ensure that you provide them with everything that they need, then you are certainly onto a canine winner!
+Both the Australian Shepherd and the Australian Cattle dog make for wonderful family pets if you can train and socialize them accordingly.
+They are sweet and gentle but also fun and energetic.
+There are differences between the two which may mean that one breed is more suited to you than the other, but as long as you can ensure you provide them with everything they need, then you are certainly onto a canine winner!